wepay/wepay-ios/README.md

 ![alt text](https://static.wepay.com/img/logos/wepay.png "WePay")
 ===========================================================
 WePay's IOS SDK makes it easy for you to accept payments in your mobile application.
-Because WePay stores the user's credit card details for you and sends your server a token to charge the card, if you use our SDK, your PCI compliance scope is greatly reduced compared to the case when your servers were handling the card details directly.
+Using our SDK instead of handling the card details directly on your server greatly reduces your PCI compliance scope because WePay stores the user's credit card details for you and sends your server a token to charge the card.

 ## Requirements
 - ARC